 What Are Independent Clauses?

-Independent clauses can make different kinds of sentences together.
-However, we are going to learn about two of them.
+Independent clauses can form different kinds of sentences together.
 Look at the list below:

 Simple sentences consist of one independent clause and are complete on their own.
 Look at the following examples: